President, Obaid Barakzai

-The Student Body President is the chief liaison to the Board of Trustees and board committees.
-He selects and leads the Executive Directors as well as oversees the management of the ASW office and its functions.
-The President represents Westminster College on a local, state, and national level by serving on the executive board of the Utah Student Association and being a member of the National Campus Leadership Council.
+The President is the chief liaison to the Board of Trustees, leads the student board, and represents Westminster College on a local, state, and national level by serving on the executive board of the Utah Student Association.

-The Student Body Vice President is the student representative within ASW, responsible for Alumni relationships and furthering the goals of the Career Center.
-The Vice President sits on several Board of Trustees committees and is responsible for hiring directors to assist with the student government’s responsibilities.
-This position’s duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.
+The Vice President is the student representative that serves on the Alumni Board, sits on a committee on the Board of Trustees, and is responsible for managing the ASW office.
+The Vice President’s duty is to actively advocate for and represent students in the internal campus community.

-The Executive Creative Director manages all ASW promotions, and provides promotional assistance to any student club or activity.
-She acts as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.
+The Executive Creative Director manages all ASW promotions and provides promotional assistance to any student club or activity— from a simple poster to a rigorous advertising campaign.

 The Director of Budget and Accounting keeps budget records for ASW, authorizes all expenses, and reports financial information to the student body.
 The Director of Budget and Accounting also chairs the Opportunity Fund Committee.